The Christian’s Guide to the Bible

 36 “Teacher, which is the greatest commandment in the Law?”
 37 Jesus replied: “‘Love the LORD your God with all your heart and with all your soul and with all your mind.’
 38 This is the first and greatest commandment.
 39 And the second is like it: ‘Love your neighbour as yourself.’
 40 All the Law and the Prophets hang on these two commandments.”

-Jesus here was still quoting from the law however, as these are two of the 613 Old Testament laws found throughout the first five books of the Old Testament, that are known as the Torah:
+Jesus here was still quoting from the law however, as these are two of the 613 Old Testament laws found throughout the first five books of the Old Testament, known as the Torah.
+Ten of these laws were the commandments given to Moses by God on mount Sinai and the extra 603 laws were later written in the Torah as well:

 Love the LORD your God with all your heart, and with all your soul, and with all your strength.